 Radiofrequency (RF) is the same energy that is used to transmit radio signals.
 Radiofrequency technology has been used safely for decades to improve skin laxity and rhytids.
 This technology works differently than laser, as it uses tissue resistance within various layers of the skin to transform radio wave (RF) energy into thermal energy.
 This stimulates new collagen production.
 An advantage to RF over laser is that it should be safe for all skin types since no light is emitted into the skin to stimulate melanin directly.

 What is fractional skin resurfacing (FSR) with radiofrequency?

 The original, 3DEEP fractional RF Resurfacing handpiece uses a matrix of 112 tiny RF micro-electrodes to create small zones of epidermal coagulation with simultaneous volumetric dermal heating of up to 2.8mm.
 The unique system developed EndyMed uses six independent sources of RF instead of the one source used in other RF systems on the market (Monopolar, Bipolar, "Multipolar").
-The use of multiple sources of RF in the EndyMed PRO allows for both deep dermal non-ablative skin tightening and micro ablative fractional RF skin resurfacing, all on the same system console.
+The use of multiple RF sources in the EndyMed PRO allows for both deep dermal non-ablative skin tightening and micro ablative fractional RF skin resurfacing, all on the same system console.

 What is expected during the treatment?

 After the treatment area is cleansed, the doctor will apply a topical anesthetic cream to your skin to numb the area.
 After 30 minutes, the treatment will be performed.
-The pain during the treatment is very minimal, if any.
+The pain during the treatment is very minimal if any.
 After the treatment, the treated skin will be red for a few hours.
 On the second day of treatment, small micro crusts will form on the skin, lasting up to 5 days.
-Multiple studies using this system found no incidences of infection, scarring, hypopigmentation, or any other serious complications in any of the patients.
+Multiple studies using this system found no infection, scarring, hypopigmentation, or any other serious complications in any of the patients.